Shaw Local

 Robert S. Lord, 54, is eligible for day-for-day sentencing and he will get credit for 472 days already served in the Kane County jail, according to the release.

-Officers located him shortly after, but Lord then led them on a high-speed, lengthy pursuit where they made multiple attempts to stop him using spike strips and other police techniques, which damaged Sheriff’s Department property, Flannagan stated in court.
+Officers located him shortly after, but Lord then led them on a high-speed, lengthy pursuit where they made multiple attempts to stop him using spike strips and other police techniques, which damaged Sheriff’s Department property, Flannagan said in court.

-“This conviction and sentence should serve as a warning for every motorist in Kane County that individuals who choose to flee the police and drive intoxicated will be prosecuted to the fullest extent of the law,” Flannagan stated in the release.
+“This conviction and sentence should serve as a warning for every motorist in Kane County that individuals who choose to flee the police and drive intoxicated will be prosecuted to the fullest extent of the law,” Flannagan said in the release.

 “Refusal to cooperate with the police will not prevent a DUI conviction, and if you choose to flee the police you will be caught.
-These types of behaviors will not be tolerated on our roadways,” Flannagan stated in the release.
+These types of behaviors will not be tolerated on our roadways,” Flannagan said in the release.
 “My thanks to ASA Brandon Raney for his assistance in the prosecution of this case and to the officers of the Campton Hills Police Department and Kane County Sheriff’s Office for their swift actions in safely ending this police chase and taking a dangerous driver off our roadways.”

 Lord received an extended prison term because of his prior criminal history, according to the release.